 - Deep Learning, in turn, is the collective name for a group of techniques for self-controlling Machine Learning, where algorithms make themselves smarter.

-Artificial intelligence, Machine Learning and Deep Learning are therefore in a hierarchical relationship to each other.
-In practice there are some gray areas and many concrete techniques and algorithms are located at the intersection between the various sub-areas.
-Both AI, ML and DL therefore have their own history, merits and applications.
+Artificial Intelligence, Machine Learning and Deep Learning thus stand in a hierarchical relationship to each other.
+In practice, there are of course a few grey areas and many concrete techniques and algorithms can be found at the interface between the various sub-areas.
+Both AIML and DL have their own history, merits and applications.

 Artificial Intelligence is all about building machines that display a certain form of intelligence.
 As a concept, AI is inextricably linked to the history of the first computers.
 Let’s go a bit back in time.
 The Ancient Greeks had already designed a complex analog machine more than two thousand years ago to perform complex astronomical calculations, although their invention was still far removed from contemporary views on artificial intelligence.